-But what exactly is a hopping or dancing procession?
+But what exactly is a hopping procession?

 The first time that Echternach was mentioned in history books was with the arrival of the monk Willibrord in 698.
 He built a new church and a monastery and spent his final years in Echternach.
 After his death in the 8th century, he was buried in the church built by himself.

 Soon after his death, pilgrims started to arrive to hear the miracles which had happened at his tomb.
 As more and more pilgrims arrived in Echternach the church had to be enlarged and his tomb had to be placed in the centre of the choir.